drghirlanda/alex/Manual.md

     FontSize        36
     Test            1

-CSDuration is the duration of all the non-US stimuli.
+**CSDuration** is the duration of all the non-US stimuli.
 All durations are in milliseconds.
-In future versions it will be possible to set different durations for different stimuli, and also to present sequences of stimuli for each trial, but right now we have only single stimuli of a common duration.
+In future versions it will be possible to set different durations for different stimuli, and also to present sequences of stimuli for each trial, but right now we have only single stimuli of a common duration. **CSUSInterval** and **USDuration** should be self-explanatory.

-CSUSInterval and USDuration should be self-explanatory.
+**ResponseTimeMin** and **ResponseTimeMax** define at what times within a trial subjects can respond.
+Responses outside this time window are registered with a special code (see [Data format] below), and no USs are delivered.
+If not specified, ResponseTimeMin is set to 0 and ResponseTimeMax to CSDuration, thus allowing responses anywhere in the trial.

-MinITI and MaxITI are the minimum and maximum values of the inter-trial interval.
+**MinITI** and **MaxITI** are the minimum and maximum values of the inter-trial interval.
 Each inter-trial interval will be drawn between these values with uniform distribution.